 Indulge your senses at the covered Boqueria Market

 When you’re trying to see Barcelona in one day, people like to point out the famous architecture and historic museums.
-There’s also plenty of markets in this major city.
+There are also plenty of markets in this major Spanish city.

 After you’re done exploring the Gothic Quarter, cross La Rambla to reach Boqueria Market.
 It’s the oldest local market in Barcelona.